How to Successfully Run a Wellness Bingo Challenge: The Complete Implementation Playbook

 What is Wellness Bingo?

 Wellness Bingo is a structured, game-based wellness challenge with a defined timeframe that uses traditional bingo card format (5×5 grid) to track real health actions instead of numbers.
-It operates in two formats—individual and team—each card containing various wellness activities.
+It operates in two formats (individual and team), with each card containing a mix of wellness activities.

 Players complete activities (e.g., a 20-minute walk, a 5-minute meditation, hydration goals, or a healthy meal) and mark them off; a completed row, column, diagonal, or full card constitutes a win.

-Variations include theming (mental health month, self-care week, mindfulness), and formats (individual vs. team) to accommodate remote, hybrid, or in-person settings.
+Variations include theming (mental health month, self-care week, mindful monday), and formats (individual vs. team) to accommodate remote, hybrid, or in-person settings.
 The primary goal is to foster consistent, doable health behaviors through small, observable wins, turning wellness into a tangible, repeatable routine rather than abstract advice.

 The key mechanisms of a wellness bingo.png